-The research group is affiliated to the University of Lausanne, the UNSW School of Civil and Environmental Engineering, and supported by Swiss National Science Foundation (SNSF), the National Centre for Groundwater Research and Training (NCGRT), and the National ICT Australia (NICTA)
+The research group is affiliated to the University of Lausanne and mostly supported by Swiss National Science Foundation (SNSF), with also grants from the National Centre for Groundwater Research and Training (NCGRT), and the National ICT Australia (NICTA)

 · Gregoire Mariethoz (Professor Assistant, UNIL)